Improving Solar Permitting in the United States

 Last Updated on

-In the middle of building a new home or just adding on?
+Are you in the middle of building a new home or just adding on?
 These all require building permits.
 In fact, permits are one of the necessary evils that every building project faces.

 Permitting ensures the project is safe.
 The city or county issues permits when a project’s plans are up to code.

-Legally projects can’t start until the local government issues a permit for it.
+Legally, projects can’t start until the local government issues a permit for it.
 The problem is that solar permitting isn’t a straight-forward process.

 The Current Solar Permitting Situation